 Depending on the heat and size of your pancakes, they should cook for about 1-3 minutes on each side.
 The bottom should be golden brown and some bubbles should appear on the surface.
 If the bottom appears too dark or too light, adjust the heat accordingly.

 You can serve these pancakes with maple syrup, butter, jam, powdered sugar, or fresh fruit for a light meal.
 Or you can be like me and load them with anything and everything, such as chocolate syrup, chocolate ganache, melted peanut butter, chocolate chips, Nutella and bananas, or strawberries and cream.
 The sky is the limit!
+I love serving these with bacon or sausage on the side for a savory bite to cut the sweet.

 - 1 cup (140 grams/5 ounces) all-purpose flour, sifted